 After crossing Rt.
 511 in Kipton you'll come upon Community Park.
 This convenient green space is sandwiched between the bikeway and a nearby parallel road and provides ample parking, water, a portable toilet and picnic tables.
 You could say it's a linear park alongside a linear park.

-The bikeway extends a bit further before ending at Baird Road about .8 mile to the west.
+Josh Wyrick reports that the bikeway was extended beyond its former endpoint at Baird Road in late 2015.
+It now continues west to the Huron County line, about 2 miles west of Kipton and ends at Green Road (aka County Line Rd on some maps).
 There is no parking at this terminus, so plan on using the Kipton trailhead for parking in this area.

 We should also mention that a Lorain County bike route, Back Roads & Beaches, uses a portion of the trail along its route.
 You'll see the signs west of the Oberlin trail section.

 Signage on the trail is excellent.
 Not only were the crossroads and the rec center spur marked, but additional signage included maps and safety tips delivered in clever and inexpensive ways.
 Crossroads are named by two methods: small signposts and painted road names on the trail surface.
 One might consider this overkill, but should a vandal or accident remove the placard or post, the traveling cyclist still knows where he is.

 Signs painted on the asphalt surface also cover helmet safety and passing etiquette.
 The large trail map signboards are also a great addition and clue visitors in on the regional reach of the bikeway.